Criminal Bar Events & Cpds

 CLICK HERE TO RSVP

-This is an in-person event and will also be available online via live stream.
+This is an in-person event and will also be available online via livestream.
+The session will be recorded for viewing later.

 Speaker(s):